 – When using the white backdrop especially, be careful with your white balance settings.
 Generally if you are using window light on a sunny day, the auto or sunny white balance setting will be great, but on an overcast day you may want to switch to the cloudy setting.

-– If possible, clamp the backdrop board to the back of the chairs it’s leaning against to be sure it doesn’t fall on anyone.
+– You must clamp the backdrop board to the back of the chairs it’s leaning against to be sure it doesn’t fall on anyone.

 I’ve used these over and over and I still think they’re a great solution for a small space and a tight budget.